pridit-a2oa/docker-arma2oaserver-wine/README.md

 This repository contains the files required to build an image with the dependencies to operate an **Arma 2: Operation Arrowhead** server under Wine.

-**Arma 2** data files are also included so missions can make use of the assets.

 ## Requirements
-* [Steam](https://store.steampowered.com/about/) account with an active subscription to both Arma 2 & Arma 2: Operation Arrowhead.
+* [Steam](https://store.steampowered.com/about/) account with an active subscription to the game (optionally Arma 2 as well, if you use the content).

 ## Setup
 ```bash